Zero-fuel weight: Wing bending relief

 In fixed-wing aircraft, fuel is usually carried in the wings.
 While the aircraft is in the air, weight in the wings does not contribute as significantly to the bending moment in the wing as does weight in the fuselage.
 This is because the lift on the wings and the weight of the fuselage bend the wing tips upwards and the wing roots downwards; but the weight of the wings, including the weight of fuel in the wings, bend the wing tips downwards, providing relief to the bending effect on the wing.

-When an airplane is being loaded, the capacity for extra weight in the wings is greater than the capacity for extra weight in the fuselage.
+Considering the bending moment at the wing root, the capacity for extra weight in the wings is greater than the capacity for extra weight in the fuselage.
 Designers of airplanes can optimise the maximum takeoff weight and prevent overloading in the fuselage by specifying a MZFW.
 This is usually done for large airplanes with cantilever wings.
 (Airplanes with strut-braced wings achieve substantial wing bending relief by having the load of the fuselage applied by the strut mid-way along the wing semi-span.
 Extra wing bending relief cannot be achieved by particular placement of the fuel.
 There is usually no MZFW specified for an airplane with a strut-braced wing.)

 Most small airplanes do not have an MZFW specified among their limitations.
 For these airplanes with cantilever wings, the loading case that must be considered when determining the maximum takeoff weight is the airplane with zero fuel and all disposable load in the fuselage.
 With zero fuel in the wing the only wing bending relief is due to the weight of the wing.